- 2024

 That brought the radio back to life, but the across-the-line capacitor had to be changed as well.
 That’s a .047μF @ 630V that literally sits across the AC line, and helps reduce noise in the system.
 That’s the orange-red rectangle in the middle, a brand new film cap with it’s leads covered in spaghetti to keep it off of the AC below.

 These go bad just because they have a lot of voltage on them, and age - the part in there was a type of capacitor called a bumblebee.
 They’re BumbleBombs now because they like to pop.
-Fine for the time, but they crack and leak and get moisture in the paper capacitor material, and pop.
+Fine for the time, but they crack and leak and get moisture in the paper capacitor material, and go boom.

 The radio with all of its new parts.
 I tried to not disturb anything else.
 (That recent spaghetti purchase has been used a lot!)

-The old parts.
+Here’s the old parts.
 The bumblebee measured ok, but I didn’t do leakage.
 The electrolytic was dead, however.
 Notice how the leads on the ‘bee are bent weird?
 That’s how it was in the circuit.
 Someone hand-inserted the part decades ago and said “eh…good enough!”

 The only thing it really needs at this point is a little bit of penetrating oil on the tuner, as it’s gritty - a flush clean with DeOxit helped, but some Kroil is in order here.
 It probably needs an alignment, not a big deal but that’s after the tuner is cleaned, and it needs the dial lamps replaced.
 Power cord could be changed as well, but since it’s one of those in-the-case style it’s going to need a bit of doing.
 I may just solder a new cord in the board and run it out the hole.